adamhsparks/read.abares/README.md

 I’ve aimed to make the testing for this package as complete as possible.
 Some of the files downloaded are \>1GB and may take several minutes or more than an hour to download and due to their size, I do not wish to include them in the package itself.
-Therefore, most of these tests do rely on already downloaded and locally cached files.
-If you wish to work with development of {read.abares} please be aware that it will take some time to establish your local cache before testing will be somewhat faster.
+If you wish to work with development of {read.abares} please be aware that it will take some time to as the tests use `tempdir()` for tests that involve caching and it will take a bit to establish your test environment cache.

 ### Code of Conduct